Dealing With Insurance Companies

 Do not accept a settlement offer from an insurance company until you have spoken with a lawyer first.
 Once you accept a settlement and sign a release, you give up your right to seek any additional compensation in your claim.
 So, you need to make sure that the settlement you accept is right for you and your family.

 Contact us to learn more about how we can help you with your car accident claim.
-During a free consultation, one of our attorneys can go over your options and explain what to expect from the insurance company.
+During a free consultation, one of our Charleston car accident lawyers can go over your options and explain what to expect from the insurance company.
 We can also review any settlement offer you receive and advise you accordingly.
 There's no fee and no obligation, just honest answers about your legal rights and options.